vtphan/HeteroplasmyWorkflow/README.md

 - ANNOTATION: path to Annotation file.
 - LOG_FILE: path to log file.
 - OUTPUT_DIR: path to output directory.
 - DIST: name of distance function used to compute conservation scores of heteroplasmic sites (hellinger or consine).
+This one is optional, default is hellinger distance.

 It is not neccessary to use single or double quote for these paths.
 The workflow will generate the OUTPUT_DIR if it doesn't exists.